 I have slight dizziness and disorientation almost constantly. (constant symptoms carry their own associated risks) Disorientation brings on the brain fog on bad days, more pronounced after vertigo attacks.
 There are good days and bad days, but turning corners always carries the risk of colliding with objects I know are there and thought I would miss.
 The last symptom that I can tie to Meniere’s is a seriously vicious migraine headache.
 In 2014 I was getting them about every 4 days, but a trip to the GP where I finally admitted the headaches were that frequent got me a daily script that has reduced the migraines to something I only enjoy during allergy seasons.

 On February 9th of 2018 at 6:30 in the morning I went bilateral with Meniere’s.
 Bilateral Meniere’s means I have identifiable hearing loss in both ears.
-Meniere’s disease produces hearing loss in predictable ranges that doctors can see and diagnose.
 I know the exact time that I went bilateral because that was the moment when my mother was dying in my arms.
 Trauma?
 Stress?
 Yeah, there was a bit of that.
 Two of my biggest triggers for bringing on the symptoms of Meniere’s.
 When I went to see the ENT later that week, she wanted to make sure that what was occurring was not something they could treat, so I went to visit a rheumatologist to insure that what I was suffering from was not autoimmune inner ear disease.
 A few blood tests later and that was ruled out.
 Sadly, I still have Meniere’s.
 Damn.

 Going bilateral has meant that I have more frequent bouts of vertigo again just as I did when I was first diagnosed back in 2003.
 The years of experience with this disease have made the trials of bilateral Meniere’s easier to deal with, but the symptoms take their toll no matter how well you can cope with them.

-The Ear, Nose and Throat doctor (ENT) informed me in 2015 that the hearing in my first affected ear (left ear) is about half of what it should be and is still getting worse.
+My ENT informed me in 2015 that the hearing in my first affected ear (left ear) is about half of what it should be and is still getting worse.
 That is apparently the point that most sufferers opt to have procedures done in order to alleviate symptoms.
 There are a couple of interventions available to me, but neither of them offer better than 60% chance of long-term relief, so I’m not jumping up and down to have any of them done.
 Gentamicin injection into the cochlea is the procedure he wanted me to do.
 I will not be doing this procedure unless the vertigo gets worse; as in, as bad as it was when I was a working stiff.
 There is also a surgical procedure or two that will interrupt the signals from the affected ear.
 Those procedures will make you completely deaf in one ear, and the Gentamicin can also make you deaf if not done properly.
 This is too much risk for too little reward based on the situation I am currently in.
-My going bilateral rules out doing any of these procedures now unless medically necessary.
-The chance of going completely deaf is a risk that you want to avoid if at all possible.

 I have tried most of the alternative medical treatments that I didn’t deem outright dangerous to try.
 Essential oils.
 Myriads of supplements.
 I tried far too many different things to name here, even if I could remember them all, and I’m pretty sure I can’t.
 Mom was into alternative medicine and she would show up every few months with some new thing or other for me to try.
 I dutifully tried them all, to no real effect.
 It was at about this time that I started to question why I took things like daily vitamins.
 One by one I discontinued the various supplements I was taking until I had discarded them all as producing no noticeable effect.
 I even stopped taking vitamins for about two years until I started developing unusual skin problems.
 I don’t know which vitamin I’m low on, but chewing a daily gummy does seem to keep the skin working like it is supposed to, so I keep taking them.
 One of these days I’ll remember to ask the dermatologist which vitamin I might be needing, then the vitamins will be one more prescription, just like everything else I take.